Explore 70-foot SWAN 651 S/Y Ichiban, Sweden Yacht Charters. Sail the amazing Stockholm Archipelago on the amazing classic Swan yacht S/Y Ichiban

-Here is an example of an itinerary for one-week sailing in the archipelago built on a few highlights, natural harbors, villages, and islands.
+Here is a sample itinerary for a one-week sailing in the archipelago built on a few highlights, natural harbors, villages, and islands.
 The best sailing trips are planned between you and your Captain.
 Your Captain will take into consideration weather conditions, what type of sailing you are expecting, and what kind of overnight places you prefer.

 Highlights of the Stockholm Archipelago

-The Stockholm archipelago is often described as a “sailing paradise”, as there are countless opportunities here.
+The Stockholm archipelago is often described as a sailing paradise.
+There are certainly countless opportunities here.
 Whatever weather, wind force, or wind direction there is, great sailing is always at hand.
-There are several small harbors in the archipelago area and thousands of natural ones, so finding a spot to over-night is a breeze.
+There are several small harbors in the archipelago area and thousands of natural ones, so finding a spot to overnight is a breeze.

 The archipelago consists of 33,000 islands and the total area covers around 3,500 square km, making it one of the biggest archipelagos in the world!
 The Stockholm Archipelago was first inhabited over 1000 years ago and by the 17th century, all places hidden from the bad weather were populated.
 Today 70 % of the archipelago belongs to the nonprofit organization “Skärgårdsstiftelsen”, who’s committed to keeping it free of building projects and other environmentally unfriendly projects.